Imaging center in San Jose, California

 Women's imaging

 We offer advanced imaging services specifically for women's health needs.
-Our Breast Care Cepan> offers 3D mammograms, screening mammograms, breast ultrasounds and computer aided detection (CAD).
-Additionally, we provide dual energy X-ray absorptiometry (DEXA) scans to diagnose osteoporosis and osteopenia.
+Our breast care center offers breast imaging services, such as 3D mammograms, screening mammograms, breast ultrasounds and computer-aided detection (CAD).
+Additionally, we provide dual-energy X-ray absorptiometry (DEXA) scans to diagnose osteoporosis and osteopenia.